Sunak pledges to ‘put pressure’ on Moscow as he arrives in India for summit

 The summit in India marks the gathering of leaders from the world’s 20 largest economies.

-Leaders of the G20, which includes the European Union and the likes of China, the US, Brazil and Russia, began holding summits following the 2008 global financial crisis, creating a top-level forum to discuss international challenges.
+There are no set plans for UK leader Mr Sunak to meet with Chinese premier Li Qiang, who is representing Beijing at the summit in president Xi Jinping’s absence, but No 10 has not shut down the possibility of a short interaction between the pair.

-There are no set plans for the UK leader to meet with Chinese premier Li Qiang, who is representing Beijing at the summit in president Xi Jinping’s absence, but No 10 has not shut down the possibility of a short interaction between the pair.
+On Friday, Mr Sunak and Mrs Murty met children at the British Council in New Delhi who were learning computer coding and language skills through UK funding.

-The weekend itinerary for Mr Sunak will see him visit important Indian cultural and religious sites, with a trip to a Hindu temple planned during his stay.
+They also talked to a group having football lessons, with Mrs Murty going barefoot when she joined the youngsters with a ball.